hojamuhammet/user-admin-grpc-go/README.md

    ```

 ## Configuration

-The User Admin gRPC Go application relies on environment variables for configuration.
-Create a `.env` file in the project root directory with the following environment variables:
+Create a .env file in the project root directory with the following environment variables:
 ```bash
 DB_HOST=your_database_host
 DB_PORT=your_database_port